timwbodine/fresh_tomatoes/README.md

 ## QuickStart
 1. Clone or download this repo
 2. Ensure that you have python 3 installed.
+Currently not working with Python 2.
 3. Install the wikipedia python library using pip install wikipedia
 4. run media_data.py and check out some of my favorite movies and shows.